A student customer journey that lasts

 Campaigns focused on students begin with branding among secondary school children and end as and when the student signs up for a Bachelor course.
 This online customer journey for the student transcends channels and can last years.
 During our international branding campaign Make it Happen, we disseminated videos by YouTube and Facebook to enable pupils to familiarise themselves with EUR.
 The moment when a pupil starts looking at courses is actually two years later and requires other channels.
 The fact that we measure everything means we can link the right KPI’s to each phase.
 We report results from the various campaigns, per country and faculty, via DoubleClick for Search.

 Keep them tempted

 SEA plays a huge role, particularly in international contexts.
 Many students and potential students are looking for courses abroad and university rankings.
 As they begin to clarify what they would like to study, they carry out more specific searches.
-By combining online results with the data from the EUR, we can more effectively localize the areas and cities which offer good quality students.
+By combining online results with the data from the EUR, we can more effectively localise the areas and cities which offer good quality students.
 We are smart when it comes to SEA and thus expand the visibility of these specific locations.

 The challenge is then to keep ‘tempting’ the target group, after their first introduction.
 With remarketing campaigns via the Google Display Network and Facebook, we highlight call-to-actions such as registration data and brochures.
 We always take account of the individual’s most recent online behaviour.